merenlab/anvio/anvio/docs/programs/anvi-rename-bins.md

 ### Example 3: An example use case in a workflow

-For an example use case, on [this page](http://merenlab.org/tutorials/infant-gut/#renaming-bins-in-your-collection-from-chaos-to-order), anvi-rename-bins is used to create a new collection called `MAGs` that contains differenciates bins that have a completion stat of more than 70 percent, and renames all of those bins with the prefix `IGD`.
+For an example use case, on [this page](http://merenlab.org/tutorials/infant-gut/#renaming-bins-in-your-collection-from-chaos-to-order), anvi-rename-bins is used to create a new collection called `MAGs` that contains differenciates bins that have a completion stat of more than 70 percent, and renames all of those bins with the prefix `IGD` (which stands for infant gut dataset).